 Before chiropractic manipulation, consult with a physician to avoid possible injury.
 Chiropractic care has become a popular alternative treatment for neck and back symptoms.
 While it appears that chiropractic care might be appropriate for some bulging disc cases, chiropractors cannot “fix” a bulging disc and, therefore, their treatments provide only temporary relief at best..

 Even so, chiropractic care for bulging disc symptoms is attractive to many patients because it comes with a variety of benefits, such as the fact that it:

 - Does not involve pills, injections, or any other controlled substances

 - Is performed by a licensed professional who is trained to recognize serious health issues that should be referred to a physician

 - Is holistic, which means a chiropractor will look at your condition as a whole-body issue and offer advice on stress relief, nutrition, etc.

 As mentioned before, chiropractic care only provides temporary relief from bulging disc symptoms.
-Contrary to popular folklore, chiropractors cannot snap a bulging disc back into place.
-Thankfully, Laser Spine Institute offers minimally invasive outpatient surgical procedures that can reduce the size of a bulging disc, addressing painful symptoms at their source rather that suppressing symptoms.
-For more information on our advanced endoscopic procedures, please contact Laser Spine Institute for a complimentary review of your MRI or CT scan today.
+Contrary to belief, chiropractors cannot snap a bulging disc back into place.
+However, Laser Spine Institute offers minimally invasive, outpatient surgical procedures that can reduce the size of a bulging disc, addressing painful symptoms at their source rather than suppressing symptoms.
+For more information on our advanced, minimally invasive procedures, please contact Laser Spine Institute for your MRI review.